senotype_editor

 Valueset-based assertions

-The majority of a senotype definition’s assertions will be categorical–i.e., the possible values for the code of the object of the assertion will be in a valueset.
-For example, the categories for a senotype definition’s taxon might be the valueset {NCBI:9606, NCBI:10088}, corresponding to the codes for human and mouse.
+Most of a senotype definition’s assertions will be categorical, in which the possible values for the object of the assertion will be in a valueset.
+For example, the categories for a senotype definition’s taxon might be the valueset {human, mouse}.

 Valueset-based assertions include: